 Because how daunting is that?
 80,000 words?
 If it doesn’t sound like a lot, I promise you that after you sit at your desk for a day, laboring over your keyboard, and then check your word count to find you’ve written 623 words – THEN 80,000 starts to feel daunting.

 My best advice for avoiding overwhelm (and people laugh when I tell them this): lower your expectations.
 Seriously.
 Don’t sit down to write a novel, or even a chapter.
 Decide to write 500 words, or decide to write for a set amount of time regardless of word count.
-(A Very Important Meeting is great for this, BTW).
+(My online writing community is great for this, BTW).

 Writing a book, especially a novel or memoir, is a long game.
 Sometimes you will need to do things that don’t even look like writing, like take a long walk, or read someone else’s book.
 It’s all part of the job.